 Dr. Pizzirani was one of the founders of Società Culturale Italiana Veterinari per Animali da Compagnia, the Veterinary Association in Italy, and served as its president from 1987 to 1989.
 He and his wife, Federica Maggio, live in nearby Whitinsville, MA, with their young son, two cats, and a Cairn Terrier, Muchou.

 - PhD, Veterinary Ophthalmology - Messina University - 1999

 - American College of Veterinary Ophthalmology

-- Pirie CG, Pizzirani S. Anterior and posterior segment photography.
+- Pirie, C.G., Pizzirani, S. 2012.
+Anterior and posterior segment photography.
 An alternative approach using a dSLR camera adaptor.
-Veterinary Ophthalmology (accepted for publication).
+Veterinary Ophthalmology.

 General Research Interests

 Spontaneous Animal Disease Models

 - Gaucoma in dogs, uveitis,cataracts in dogs, corneal ulceration